dokc/sig-operator/operator-security-hardening/README.md

 * Operator producers - Developers creating or maintaining operators for data services
 * Operator consumers - Developers seeking secure operators for data services

-## Community
+## How to contribute

-Please join the #sig-operator channel on the DoK Slack Workspace.
+Please join the #sig-operator channel on the DoKC Slack Workspace.
+You can also file issues for problems.
+We also accept pull requests.
+Please DM Robert Hodges in the DoKC Slack Workspace.

 ## Contacts

 Robert Hodges, Altinity